-4.3.
-Obtaining WOA18 fields online
+4.3 Obtaining WOA23 fields online

-The objective and statistical data fields can be obtained online in different digital formats at the WOA18 webpage.
-The WOA18 fields can be obtained in ASCII format (WOA native and comma-separated value [CSV]) and netCDF through our WOA18 webpage.
-For users interested in specific geographic areas, the World Ocean Atlas Select (WOAselect) selection tool can be used to designate a subset geographic area, depth, and oceanographic variable to view, and optionally download, climatological means or related statistics in shapefile format which is compatible with GIS software such as ESRI ArcMap.
-WOA18 includes a digital collection of "JPEG" images of the objective and statistical fields.
-In addition, WOA18 can be obtained in Ocean Data View (ODV) format.
-WOA18 will be available through other online locations as well.
-WOA98, WOA01, WOA05, WOA09, and WOA13 are presently served through the IRI/LDEO Climate Data Library with access to statistical and objectively analyzed fields in a variety of digital formats.
+The objective and statistical data fields can be obtained online in different digital formats at the WOA23 webpage.
+The WOA23 fields can be obtained in ASCII format (WOA native and comma-separated value [CSV]), ArcGIS compatible format, and netCDF through our WOA23 webpage.
+WOA23 includes a digital collection of "PNG" images of the objective and statistical fields.
+In addition, WOA23 can be obtained in Ocean Data View (ODV) format.
+WOA23 will be available through other online locations as well.
+WOA98, WOA01, WOA05, WOA09 are presently served through the IRI/LDEO Climate Data Library with access to statistical and objectively analyzed fields in a variety of digital formats.